omarclaflin/LLM_intrepretability_project/README.md

 ## Overview

-Essentially, I copied the Anthropic Monosemanticity blog/paper, but tried targetting semantic concepts and hunting for features, along with applied cog neuro technqiues.
+Essentially, I copied the Anthropic Monosemanticity blog/paper, but tried targetting semantic concepts and hunting for features (instead of semantic labelling on discovered features), along with applied cog neuro technqiues.
 Ran into a lot of challenges using a personal computer and small model.

 ## tl;dr